outlierbio/ob-pipelines/README.md

 * `BatchTask` - basic task for the pipeline, a wrapper for Luigi's Task class

 #### Download tasks
-* `SRADownload` - downloads data from NCBI
+* `SRADownload` - downloads SRA files from NCBI (https://www.ncbi.nlm.nih.gov/)
 * `GDCDownload` - downloads BAM and FASTQ files from https://gdc.cancer.gov.
-A client supports validation of downloaded data with using MD5 from files' annotation from the site.
-Annotations are optional and the toold doesn't guarantee that all files will be verified
+A client supports validation of downloaded data with using MD5 from annotations for files from the site.
+Annotations are optional and the tool does not guarantee that all files will be verified

 #### Testing
 If you have issues running test please try following `python3 -m pytest -sv test/local/`